microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/types.md

 * **requiredResourceAccess**: [MicrosoftGraphRequiredResourceAccess](#microsoftgraphrequiredresourceaccess)[]
 * **samlMetadataUrl**: string
 * **serviceManagementReference**: string
+* **servicePrincipalLockConfiguration**: [MicrosoftGraphServicePrincipalLockConfiguration](#microsoftgraphserviceprincipallockconfiguration): Specifies the sensitive properties of the app that are locked for editing on the service principal.
 * **signInAudience**: string
 * **spa**: [MicrosoftGraphSpaApplication](#microsoftgraphspaapplication): Properties of a spa application.
 * **tags**: string[]